Khandadhar Falls (Sundargarh): The falls

-It looks like a sword that's why it named as khanda(sword) dhara waterfall.
+It looks like a sword that's why it is named the khanda(sword) dhara waterfall.
 The Korapani Nala, a small stream, plunges from a height of 244 m in a single drop.

 Legend

-There is an interesting legend amongst the Pauri Bhuiya tribals who inhabit the area around Khandadhar.
+There is an interesting legend among the Pauri Bhuiya tribals who inhabit the area around Khandadhar.
 The legend is reproduced from Outlook (magazine):

 “A Pauri Bhuiya legend speaks of how their mountains came to be so munificent.
 The Sundergarh branch of the community was once possessed by a rapacious goddess named Kankala Devi, who consumed trees, soil and everything else.
 In despair, the Pauri Bhuiya placed her on a rock, which she ate through as well—creating a deep hole from which poured out the Khandadhara (split-rock waterfall).
 So they had water.
 Then a couple from the community went to visit relatives at the eastern, or Keonjhar, end of the Khandadhar mountain range.
 Their prospective hosts were away but a pile of grains had been left outdoors and, amazingly, not even the birds were eating it.
 Inside the heap, the couple discovered a small goddess, Kanta Kumari, protector of the region’s prosperity.
 They stole her and brought her back to Sundergarh, and so her bounty became theirs.”

 Impact of mining

 The Kalinga Commercial Corporation Limited operates the Kurmitar mine on the Khandadhar hill range spread over 133 hectares.
 It exports iron ore to China and manganese ore to Korea.
-The diversion of a mountaintop stream has resulted in partial drying up of the Khandadhara Falls.
-The state owned Odisha Mineral Corporation has mines in the area spread over 1,212.hectares.
-It has signed agreements with Adhunik Metaliks and Rexon Strips for supply of iron ore.
-Odisha government intends to lease out 2,500 hectares to POSCO India.
-There has been protests locally and the matter has gone to court.
-As of 2012 court judgement is awaited.
+The diversion of a mountaintop stream has resulted in the partial drying up of Khandadhara Falls.
+The state owned Odisha Mineral Corporation has mines in the area spread over 1,212 hectares, with agreement signed with Adhunik Metaliks and Rexon Strips for the supply of iron ore.
+The Odisha government intends to lease out 2,500 hectares to POSCO India, which has led to local protests, and the matter has gone to court.
+As of 2012, a court judgement is awaited.